 When you are challenged, feel like giving up, or are tempted to slip back into old habits, that is time to connect with the reason behind the goal – you want to be healthy so that you can live your best and most purposeful life.

 New Healthy Habits (Start from Where You Are)

 You have the best chance of optimizing your daily life if you take small steps in their proper sequence.

-However, information is ultimately meaningless unless you’re able to turn that information into a daily positive habit and then – and this is the challenging part – make the new habit stick for the rest of your lifetime.
+However, information is ultimately meaningless unless you can turn that information into a daily positive habit and then – and this is the challenging part – make the new habit stick for the rest of your lifetime.

-The longevity lifestyle is a holistic, solution-oriented, evidence-based approach to living that seeks to establish new, positive habits into daily life – so life can be longer, more meaningful, and more enjoyable.
+The longevity lifestyle is a holistic, solution-oriented, evidence-based approach to living that seeks to establish new, positive habits in daily life – so life can be longer, more meaningful, and more enjoyable.

 Research: Physical Activity Increases Long-Term Happiness – http://msue.anr.msu.edu/news/staying_active_increases_your_long-term_happiness